maia-tr/portfolio/lst/index.md

 **Main outputs**

-🪼 <span style="color: #345bbf;">Mapping mean LST per neighborhood, with a tooltip showing basic zonal statistics with population density.
-To do so I perfomed following calculations:</span>
+🪼 Mapping mean LST per neighborhood, with a tooltip showing basic zonal statistics with population density.
+To do so I perfomed following calculations:
 - descriptive statistics of LST (min, max, mean) per neighborhood
 - the area in square kilometers of each neighborhood and then population density per neighborhood [see the map](https://maia-tr.github.io/portfolio/lst/zonal_stats_map.html)

-🪼 <span style="color: #345bbf;">Mapping LST values for each pixel while hovering over it I with the use of Bokeh Python library.
-It was needed to do following tasks to prepare the map:</span>
+🪼 Mapping LST values for each pixel while hovering over it I with the use of Bokeh Python library.
+It was needed to do following tasks to prepare the map:
 - first mapping LST values from a raster file onto polygons that represent individual pixels
 - calculating x and y coordinates from polygon geometry [see the map](https://maia-tr.github.io/portfolio/lst/interactive_bokeh_plot.html)